AdamaJava/adamajava/qsv/README.md

 reference = Req, path to fasta reference file platform = Req, sequence machine platform [solid, illumina,bgi]. min_insert_size = Opt, minimum size of SV insert.
-Def=50.
-?isize_records=number of records per read group used to calculate isize (seem not used) range = Opt,specify one or more chromosomes or inter for translocations.
+Def=50. range = Opt,specify one or more chromosomes or inter for translocations.
 Def=<all chromosome>
 repeat_cutoff = Opt, specified number of clipped reads to define a potential repeat region, Def=1000 tiled_aligner = Req, Tiled aligner file with full path, created by our in-home aligner - q3tiledaligner.